The Centre for Advanced Study (CAS) supports excellent, fundamental and curiosity-driven research.

 Read about former and current Young CAS projects here >

 For any queries or further information, please contact adviser Julie Ellinor F. Dalseth.

 Who may apply?

-- Five office spaces in well-equipped offices for single or double occupancy.
+- Five well-equipped office spaces for the research stay at CAS in year two, either for single or double occupancy.

 - Well-equipped seminar rooms with video conferencing equipment.